tryton/trytond/doc/topics/setup_database.rst

 A database can be initialized using this command line::

-    trytond -c <config file> -d <database name> --all
+    trytond-admin -c <config file> -d <database name> --all

-At the end of the process, `trytond` will ask to set the password for the `admin` user.
+At the end of the process, `trytond-admin` will ask to set the password for the `admin` user.